Get Schooled

 What to Know About The Common Black College Application

 Want to apply to Historically Black Universities (HBCUs) while cutting down on application costs?
-Use the Common Black College Application!
+Here's what to know about the Common Black College Application!

 Get Schooled helps young people get to college, find first jobs, and succeed in both.